hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 - F<sub>4</sub> = correction factor for beating.
-Data have shown that progressive beating causes, initially, a small decrease in friction loss, followed by a substantial increase.
+Data have shown that progressive beating causes, initially, a small decrease in frictional losses, followed by a substantial increase.
 For a kraft pine pulp initially at 725 CSF and F<sub>4</sub> = 1.0, beating caused the freeness to decrease to 636 CSF